 Our current controversial predictions for the top five acts are:

-We've created a free printable Eurovision trivia quiz sheet (with answers) with several multiple choice quiz questions about the Eurovision Song Contest covering its many rules, its history and of course the many contestants that have performed over the years.
+We’ve created online Eurovision trivia multiple choice quizzes (with answers) all about the spectacular Eurovision Song Contest that tests your knowledge of its many rules, its history and of course the fabulous and colourful contestants that have performed over the years.

 The Eurovision Song Contest has had more than its fair share of memorable moments and performers over the years.
 One of our favourite winners was Swedish entry Måns Zelmerlöw who performed in 2015 with his amazing song ‘Heroes’ which featured mind-blowingly incredible visuals.
 He also went on to do a great job hosting the following year’s Eurovision alongside Swedish TV presenter Petra Mede.
 Another performer who had similarly impressive visuals was Russian entry Sergey Lazarev with the song “You Are The Only One” in 2016.
 He even took it one step further by appearing to climb the background screen to make it look like he was part of it!
 In spite of this amazing performance he only came third, losing both to Australian entry Dami Im’s “Sound of Silence” and Ukrainian entry Jamala’s “1944” who won the Eurovision Song Contest that year.
 Finally, we want to mention the performance from Moldova’s 2018 entry DoReDoS with the song “My Lucky Day” who gave us both creative and surreal background choreography.
 Even though they didn’t win, they did manage to make it into the Top 10.